stdgraph/graph-v2/doc/algorithms.md

 ```

 If valid, it is called whenever an edge is _relaxed_.
 Relaxing an edge means reducing
-the stored minimum accumulated distance found so far from the given seed to the target
+the stored minimum accumulated distance found so far from the given source to the target
 of the examined edge `ed`.